matt-42/lithium/libraries/sql/README.md

 li::sql
 ================================

-This library aims to ease the communication with SQL databases within C++ code.
+``li::sql`` is a set of high performance and easy to use C++ SQL drivers.
 It provides an asynchronous and a synchronous mode (= blocking or non blocking mode).
 It features:
   - A MySQL sync & async C++ connector
   - A PostgreSQL sync & async C++ connector
-  - A SQLite sync C++ connector (async not implemented, it fallbacks on the synchronous mode)
+  - A SQLite sync C++ connector
   - An ORM-like class that allow to send requests without typing raw SQL code.
+  - Connection pooling for all databases.

 All the three connectors are following the same API so you can use the same way a SQLite, a MySQL and a PostgreSQL database.